thomasyyyu/Flappy/README.md

   - Make and design Man, ground, and pipe components
   - Set the background and animate the ground movement
   - Make and design the restart button
+  - Put the background music
   - Test and update Jason's work

   Jason: </br>
   - Make and design main menu scene
-  - Give functionality to play button, main menu button, pause button, and continue button.
+  - Give functionality to play button, main menu button, pause button, audio button and continue button.
 Also improve the restart button.
   - Test and update Thomas's work